 there HAS been a historical, fully dimensional demonstration of God,

 the essence of which has been reported by credible eyewitnesses.
 But, we

 have not listened closely to THE messenger, we have not understood HIS

 message nor THE demonstration!
 What we have instead are the same old

 paradigm and traditions,

 but with new

-idols.
-New misunderstandings now hold sway.
+idols, new yet superficial variations.
+New, yet misguided, misunderstandings now hold sway.
 This does NOT bode well for the